 Five realizations that changed my life:

-• How to let go of someone you love and miss every day – REALIZATION #2: THIS is why the breakups were so debilitating.
+- How to let go of someone you love and miss every day – REALIZATION #2: THIS is why the breakups were so debilitating.
 The breakups were so debilitating because it was a breakup with my own masterpiece – the sanctuary that I had created within another person.
 I was left without an identity, a compass, a home, and no legs to walk.
 This made me pedestal toxic people to an unhealthy level and drained me of my power.
 And because I was then, catapulted back to that feeling of emotional homelessness that I had as a child, I regressed back to the same fear, insecurity and emotional PARALYSIS of my eight-year-old self.
-There was no room for growth or evolution.
+There was no room for personal growth or evolution.

-• How to let go of someone you love and miss every day – REALIZATION #4: It will still hurt.
+- How to let go of someone you love and miss every day – REALIZATION #4: It will still hurt.
 Yes, loss and breakups will still hurt.
 But if you stop trying to construct in other people the emotional home that Mom and/or Dad (with the best of intentions), deprived you of, your life will T R A N S F O R M. Yes, you will still feel the pain of your breakup.
 However, you will be able to disable that emotional regression back to the paralysis of an age in which conditions were put around love that should have been given to you unconditionally.
 You’ll bounce back from situations that you could have never imaged before.
 By creating a home for that child, you allow him/her to grow up and no longer look for outside sources of identity, meaning construction, and completion.
 This doesn’t make the pain of letting go of someone you love go away completely, but it gets rid of the hopelessness.
 It puts space around the pain because you now know that you’re ALREADY home.

-• How to let go of someone you love and miss every day – REALIZATION #5: It may all fall down again at some point.
+- How to let go of someone you love and miss every day – REALIZATION #5: It may all fall down again at some point.
 And that’s okay.
 I’ve spent the last few years building the most magnificent home and sanctuary within.
 I was taking care of all my emotional needs and although at times I got triggered and felt insecurity, and pain, I was really solid… until eight months ago… and again recently.
 It was the perfect storm of so many things that happened all at once.
 My home came crashing down and again, I was homeless.
 As I gravitated toward my old habit of building a sanctuary in someone else, I realized the most amazing thing – all these years that I had been building a sanctuary, a HOME within, I had attracted and maintained relationships that not only reminded me of the framework of my home that was STILL there (and the capability of the emotional legs I used to get myself up off the floor), but they also celebrated and ENCOURAGED the rebuilding within (instead of exploiting my vulnerability to make themselves feel better).

 Trying to figure out how to let go of someone you love and miss every day is hard.
 But when you focus on building a home within, you’ll always have the security of your OWN place to return to.
-And even if that place is temporarily empty and without furniture, at least it’s YOURS.
+And even if that place is temporarily empty and without furniture, at least it’s *YOURS.* This journey is essential for personal growth.

 When learning how to stop missing someone, it’s essential to remember that if you’ve built a home within yourself, a breakup won’t leave you stranded and isolated.
 You won’t be LOCKED OUT of a sanctuary that YOU CREATED.
+This self-reflection and growth are crucial steps to creating a successful new relationship.
+This foundation is also vital for preparing yourself for a healthy relationship in the future.

 You were BORN with the tools to build the most incredible sanctuary with the most able-bodied legs.
 And you’ve already proven to be the best general contractor on the block (as long as it’s a toxic person’s land you’re building on).